jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) costs is the total for the part of the income year of—
     (i) all expenditure, if any, that the person incurs in acquiring or increasing the interest:
     (ii) income tax on the income of the FIF for which the person is liable under the laws of a country or territory outside New Zealand and which is paid by the person in the part of the income year:
-  (c) deemed rate is the rate set by the Governor-General by Order in Council for this section for the relevant income year (see subsection (15)):
+  (c) deemed rate is the rate set by a determination made under section 91AAP of the Tax Administration Act 1994 for this section for the relevant income year:
   (d) days is the number of days in the part of the income year; and for this purpose, an acquisition or increase is treated as occurring at the start of a day, and a disposition or reduction is treated as occurring at the end of a day.
 Closing book value formula
 (7) The book value, at the end of an income year or, in a case in which subsection (5) applies, a part of an income year, of an attributing interest of a person in a FIF under the deemed rate of return method is, unless subsection (9) applies, calculated using the formula (the closing book value formula)—opening book value + costs + deemed income + top-up amounts − gains.